AftabMadni/Sidcup-Family-Golf/README.md

 ## 🏌️‍♂️ Sidcup Family Golf – 3D Animated Website Clone

 Welcome to the **Sidcup Family Golf** project – a visually immersive and interactive frontend recreation inspired by the official Sidcup Family Golf website.
-This project showcases advanced **HTML, CSS, JavaScript**, and **GSAP (GreenSock Animation Platform)** skills, offering an engaging UI/UX with 3D effects, animations, and responsive design.
+This project showcases advanced **HTML, CSS, JavaScript**, and **GSAP (GreenSock Animation Platform)** skills, offering an engaging UI/UX with 3D effects and animations.

 ---